 Step 4: Upon Acceptance...

-Upon acceptance to the Worldwide CDIO Initiative, the school becomes a Regional Collaborator and a member of the appropriate Regional Group.
+The CDIO Council will make a recommendation to the appropriate CDIO Region about whether or not to invite your institution as a new CDIO Member.
+Upon acceptance to the Worldwide CDIO Initiative, the school becomes a Regional Member of CDIO.
 More detail on this process appears in the CDIO Policies.

 Once you've been accepted, you can fully participate in all CDIO events and activities.